mengxu29/DataScienceIncubator/README.md

 # Datasets

 In the dataset directory there are training, validation and testing datasets.
-The data consists of multiple multivariate time series with “seconds” as the time unit, together with 22 sensor readings for each time.
+The data consists of time series with “seconds” as the time unit, together with 22 sensor readings for each time.
 The following pictures show a sample of the data:

 ![alt text](https://github.com/mengxu29/DataScienceIncubator/blob/master/pic/sample1.jpg)